Gilligan’s Island Transcript

 Trust me, madam, to see to it that you and your husband are soon reunited.

-Skipper grasps the bamboo bars of the cell.
+Skipper grasps the bamboo bars of the cell and spreads them.
 A grenade drops to Skipper's feet.

 SKIPPER (cont'd)